Syncline-blip/CITS3403-Project-1/README.md

 When users are done, they can log out via the navigation bar.
 After logging out, users will be redirected to the Log In page.

 To Run:
-Once all requirements are installed the program can be run from main.py.
+Once all requirements are installed (pip install -r requirements.txt) the program can be run from main.py.
 In init.py, this checks if a database exists and if not, on the first run, the database initialises with the Computer user and the 3 default chat rooms.
 On line 88 the commented-out code, adds 20 pre-made users to the database.
 This can be uncommented to show what the Game Rooms should look with multiple users.

 Testing: